Where To Buy London Eye Tickets

 You will be asked to visit the London Dungeon first (it’s actually a guided tour), and need to book a time slot for both places.
 Your ticket for the London Eye will be a standard one.

-You can get your tickets to the London Eye and London Dungeon on GetYourGuide here.
+You can also get your tickets to the London Eye and London Dungeon on GetYourGuide.
 These tickets are valid for 90 days from the day you visit the first attraction, and you can get a full refund if you cancel within 24 hours of your visit.
-Keep in mind the London Dungeon is not suitable to small children.

 Tower of London